MCPI-Revival/minecraft-pi-reborn/docs/DEDICATED_SERVER.md

 ## Arguments

 ### ``--only-generate``
-If you run the server with ``--only-generate`` it will immediately exit once world generation has completed.
+If you run the server with ``--only-generate``, it will immediately exit once world generation has completed.
+This is mainly used for automatically testing MCPI-Reborn.